Revealing Same Sex Secret Crush: Response

 The episode and Amedure's subsequent murder resulted in a national media frenzy.
-The topic received heavy television coverage, in addition to major news stories published by media outlets such as The New York Times, Time, and TV Guide.
-Many journalists, including Diane Sawyer of Primetime, sought an interview with Jones, although attorneys employed by The Jenny Jones Show advised Jones against making any public statements due to the ongoing criminal investigation.
-Jones and producers of The Jenny Jones Show subsequently received hate mail and death threats.
-Jones later claimed that another tabloid talk show offered a staff member of The Jenny Jones Show $100,000 for a copy of the episode.
+The topic received heavy television coverage and many magazines and newspapers prepped major stories about it.
+Journalists, such Diane Sawyer of Primetime, sought interviews with Jones; however, the show's lawyers advised Jones against making any public statements due to the ongoing criminal investigation.
+Jones and the show's producers subsequently received hate mail and death threats.
 Other television shows, such as Judge Judy and The Montel Williams Show, prepared their own episodes about the situation.
-Riley relayed details about the episode and its aftermath through interviews on Hard Copy and A Current Affair, while Palmer spoke to Genre.
-Several media outlets, such as A Current Affair and People, secured interviews with audience members who attended the episode's taping.
+Jones later claimed that another talk show offered one of the show's staff members $100,000 for a copy of the episode.
+Riley discussed the episode on Hard Copy and A Current Affair while Palmer spoke to Genre.
+Media outlets such as A Current Affair and People secured interviews with audience members from the episode's taping.

-On March 15, 1995, six days after the murder, Jones recorded and issued a statement on an episode of The Jenny Jones Show.
-Jones extended her sympathy to the Amedure family and emphasized "that this tragedy is about the actions of [Schmitz]."
-The Jenny Jones Show received heavy criticism from both Amedure and Schmitz's families.
+On March 15, 1995, six days after the murder, Jones issued a statement on The Jenny Jones Show.
+She extended her sympathy to Amedure's family and emphasized "that this tragedy is about the actions of [Schmitz]."
+The show received heavy criticism from both Amedure and Schmitz's families.
 Schmitz's father, Allyn, blamed the show for his son's actions.
 He stated: "[T]he talk shows, they're absolutely rotten.
 Had [Jones] not done this, this would never have happened."
 Schmitz's grandfather, Walter, told a news reporter that he believed Jones acted as the "triggerman" in Amedure's murder.
 Amedure's brother, Frank, commented: "I feel this [murder] would not have occurred if Jenny Jones hadn't exposed homosexuality, a sensitive issue in our society."
-Many media commentators claimed the show ambushed Schmitz, with some, such as Howard Rosenberg of the Los Angeles Times, accusing it of being an instigating factor in Amedure's murder.
+Many media commentators claimed the show ambushed Schmitz, with the Los Angeles Timess Howard Rosenberg accusing it of being an instigating factor in Amedure's murder.